fabriziodifran/MemNet/README.md

 # MemNet_1
-This repository contains code to simulate square-shaped memristive arrays of an arbitrary size.
+This repository contains code to simulate square-shaped memristive arrays of an arbitrary size*.
-The size is determined by the number of nodes of each side in a matrix geometrical array.
+The size (N) is determined by the number of nodes of each side in a matrix geometrical array.
-Every two consecutive nodes one memristive unit is placed either along horizontal or vertical directions.
+Every two consecutive nodes, one memristive unit is placed either along horizontal or vertical directions.
 The model determining each memristive unit's behaviour has been adapted from previously developed models:

 > Y. V. Pershin and M. Di Ventra, 'SPICE model of memristive devices with threshold', Radioengineering 22, 485 (2013).